-Here are the minutes of the Monetary Policy Committee of the Central Bank of Iceland from the meeting held on 12 and 13 June 2017.
-There, the Committee discussed economic and financial market developments, the interest rate decision on 14 June, and the communication of that decision.
+Here are the minutes of the Monetary Policy Committee of the Central Bank of Iceland from the meeting held on 2 and 3 October 2017.
+There, the Committee discussed economic and financial market developments, the interest rate decision on 4 October, and the communication of that decision.

 The Bank’s semi-annual Financial Stability report presents an overview of the position of the financial system, its strengths and potential weaknesses, and the macroeconomic and operational risks it may face.
 Financial Stability is also published in Icelandic under the title Fjármálastöðugleiki

 Material from an international conference held in Reykjavík on 14-15 September

 A conference titled The uncertain future of global economic integration was held in Harpa Concert Hall and Conference Center, Reykjavik, Iceland on 14-15 September 2017.
 The conference was jointly organised by the Reinventing Bretton Woods Committee and the Central Bank of Iceland.
 The conference programme and presentations have been published on t...

 The third meeting of the Financial Stability Council was held on Monday 9 October 2017.
 On the agenda were potential risks in the financial system and the macroeconomic outlook.
 The Council decided to recommend that the Financial Supervisory Authority keep the countercyclical capital buffer on domestic exposures unchanged at 1.25%.
 The financial cy...

 Statement of the Monetary Policy Committee 4 October 2017